-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) EKG after the pacemaker testing). \$0 copay for allergy testing. \$150 copay for other outpatient diagnostic tests (includes genetic testing).
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and testing). supplies (continued) \$0 copay for allergy testing.
 If you receive additional services, cost sharing for those services may apply.
 Prior authorization rules may apply.
-Outpatient hospital observation \$290 copay for each Medicare-covered outpatient observation services.
-Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$0 copay for laboratory tests.
+Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can \$200 copay for each Medicare-covered outpatient observation services. be discharged. \$0 copay for laboratory tests.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another \$200 copay for outpatient hitech diagnostic (e.g., CT, MRI, PET, Nuclear Medicine studies, etc.) individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests. \$150 copay for other outpatient diagnostic tests.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay \$35 copay for standard routine x-rays. the cost sharing amounts for outpatient hospital services.
-20% for each DME item.
+Observation services are covered only when provided by the order of a physician or another \$200 copay for outpatient hi- tech diagnostic (e.g., CT, MRI, PET, Nuclear Medicine studies, etc.) individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests. \$150 copay for other outpatient diagnostic tests.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay \$35 copay for standard routine x-rays. as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an outpatient, you should ask the hospital staff. \$25 copay for each Medicare- covered visit for therapeutic radiation therapy or chemotherapy.
+If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users call 1-877-486-2048.
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435- Medicare-Hospital-Benefits.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
+TTY users call 1-877-486- 2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility costshare plus the primary care or specialty care provider office visit cost-share if an office visit/consultation occurs at the time of the service and
+20% coinsurance for each DME item. \$25 copay for each Medicare-covered visit for therapeutic radiation therapy or chemotherapy.
+If you see a provider that is part of a hospital-based or provider-based practice, you will pay your outpatient hospital clinic or facility cost-share plus the primary care or specialty care provider office visit cost- share if an office visit/consultation occurs at the time of the service and the office visit/consultation is